-Source: PNG Weather Office
+(Source: PNG Weather Office)

-Cyclones are extremely rare as PNG lies above and outside the cyclone belt which is situated below PNG.
-There are no records of any recent cyclones affecting the area.
-The last cyclone that was recorded in PNG was cyclone Guba which occurred in November 2007 and came ashore near Popondetta on the north coast.
-The cyclone veered to the north from Vanuatu and dumped large amounts of rain causing 149 fatalities and significant damage to crops and roads and washed away several bridges on the Popondetta - Kokoda road.
+52. Northern New Guinea is outside the cyclone belt which is situated south of PNG.
+Bougainville and Milne bay which are situated at the northern extremity of the cyclone belt may encounter cyclones on a rare basis.
+The last cyclone recorded in PNG was cyclone Guba which occurred in November 2007 in the Popondetta area.
+Guba had an erratic path and when it came ashore it dumped large amounts of rain and caused significant flood damage to crops, roads and washed away several bridges on the Popondetta - Kokoda road.

-No air quality measurements are available for the area and apart from highly localised areas of smoke from village cooking fires air quality in rural areas will be good.
+53. No air quality measurements are available for the area and apart from highly localised areas of smoke from village cooking fires air quality in rural areas will be good.

-PNG is exposed to climate variation11 and has regularly experienced extreme weather conditions including; cyclones, landslides, flooding and droughts related to El Nino conditions.
-Evidence12 shows that since 1977 mean temperature has increased by almost 0.5°C which is also consistent with a similar temperature rise in mean water temperatures.
-Rainfall shows great variability but there appears to be an increasing trend to drier conditions with decadal rainfall decreasing from 3,000 mm to 2,500 mm..
-Climate models show that by 2050 temperature may increase by 1.2-1.3°C; rainfall may increase by 2.2% to 8.8%, droughts and floods will be more intense and sea level may increase by between 20-40cm.
-For this sub-project the main change will be extended periods of drought which will affect stream flows whereby low flows will become smaller and high flows more extreme.
-The National Agricultural Research Institute (NARI) is predicting that a major drought will affect PNG in 201213
+54. PNG is exposed to climate variation12 and has regularly experienced extreme weather conditions including; cyclones, landslides, flooding and droughts related to El Nino conditions.
+Evidence shows that since 1977 mean temperature has increased by almost 0.5°C which is also consistent with a similar temperature rise in mean water temperatures.
+Rainfall shows great variability but there appears to be an increasing trend to drier conditions with decadal rainfall decreasing from 3,000 mm to 2,500 mm.

+55. Overall the development of El Nino or the La Nina conditions will continue to have the most significant effect on climate.
+Climate models which have been used to predict changing conditions show variation with some predicting drier conditions and others wetter periods depending on whether the model is being determined by El Nino or La Nina conditions.
+The most recent model13has shown that by 2050 temperature may increase by 1.2-1.3°C; rainfall may increase by 2.2% to 8.8%, droughts and floods will be more intense and sea level may increase by between 20-40cm.
+For this sub-project the main change will probably be periods of higher and more intense rainfalls.
+The National Agricultural Research Institute (NARI) has made a long range prediction that a major drought will affect PNG in 201214.
+This prediction is based on the approximate 7 year cycles of periods of higher and lower rainfall that is experienced by the country.